georgebashi/mg/README.md

+# WARNING
+This project is extremely new and lots of fundamental things are changing with each commit.
+Use at your own peril!

 # Huh?
 mg manages __m__ultiple __g__it repositories, making it easy to work with a team of people sharing a group of repositories.
 It's similar to Google's [repo](http://source.android.com/source/version-control.html) tool, but a lot less annoying and complicated.